Exploring the Advantages of Azure Terraform

 As changes need to happen to infrastructure, the top-level configuration file can be updated with those changes.
-Additionally, the file can be tested in the appropriate non-production environment, and subsequently rolled out to the production environment once it has been verified and committed to main in source control.
+Additionally, the file can be tested in the appropriate non-production environment and subsequently rolled out to the production environment once it has been verified and committed to main in source control.

 The Future of Terraform In Azure

-As it relates to the Azure cloud, Terraform has announced some exciting new features such as Azure Terrafy.
+As it relates to the Azure cloud, Terraform has announced some exciting new features, such as Azure Terrafy.

 Azure Terrafy provides a way to generate Terraform Templates based on existing resources already deployed to the cloud, whether manually or using various methods of automated deployments.
 Azure Terrafy allows the developer to manually configure or locate an existing resource (deployed any number of ways) and generate the template needed to deploy that exact resource.

-Additionally, Microsoft has released a custom Terraform provider, called AzAPI.
+Additionally, Microsoft has released a custom Terraform provider called AzAPI.
 AzAPI includes direct access to Azure APIs.
 This custom Terraform provider minimizes workarounds commonly needed to implement features not yet available natively with the Azure Terraform provider.

-As the utilization of cloud solutions rapidly expands for large and small businesses, the technology around it is also swiftly changing.
+As the utilization of cloud solutions rapidly expands for large and small businesses, the surrounding technology is also swiftly changing.
 Terraform is one area where we are seeing this growth with its constant new features.
 The IaC language also can be utilized to create a secure and high-availability cloud environment.

 Want more information on Terraform?
-Check out Kevin Bost’s blog – Managing Infrastructure on Azure with Terraform to learn more.
+Check out Kevin Bost’s blog – Managing Infrastructure on Azure with Terraform, to learn more.